Skip to main content

 }

-The gateway_key.bin file stores the information used to identify the Hotspot on the network.
+The gateway_key.bin file stores the information used to identify the Data-Only Hotspot on the Helium IoT Network.
 It's highly advised to backup this file, especially if you need to recover it later after the onboarding process.

 scp pi@<gateway ip>:/etc/helium_gateway/gateway_key.bin <destination directory>